terhechte/appventure/guides/catalyst/firststeps/preferences.md

 ---

-# How do I implement preferences on macOS

 In order to implement the preferences or your app, [Apple supports the *Settings.bundle* technology that has been there since iOS 2.0 (or rather, iPhoneOS 2.0)](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/UserDefaults/Preferences/Preferences.html).
 The documentation is actually so old, that it is archived and the documentation screenshots look like this: